 In 2005, the District adopted the Trails Assistance Program to cost-share with communities on Transportation Enhancement Projects within the District.
 The local portion of the cost of trails construction is equally split between the sponsoring community and the District.
-In September 2015, a new concrete section of MoPac Trail in the City of Springfield was completed and opened for public use with local costs shared between Springfield and the NRD.
+Funding for Riverfront Trail Phase 4, Walnut Creek Connector, and Walthill Wellness Trail are all included in the FY 2017 budget.